A message on the topic of biological death. Main signs of clinical death

 What is sudden death

-A separate place in medicine is assigned to the concept of sudden death.
-It is defined as non-violent and occurring unexpectedly within 6 hours of the onset of the first acute symptoms.
+A special place in medicine is given to the concept of sudden death.
+It is defined as non-violent and occurring unexpectedly within 6 hours after the onset of the first acute symptoms.

-This type of death includes those that have arisen without apparent reason cases of cessation of the heart, which are caused by the occurrence of ventricular fibrillation (scattered and uncoordinated contraction of certain groups of muscle fibers) or (less often) an acute weakening of the heart contractions.
+This type of death includes those that occurred without apparent reason cases of cessation of heart function, which are caused by the occurrence of ventricular fibrillation (scattered and uncoordinated contraction of certain groups of muscle fibers) or (less often) acute weakening of heart contractions.

-Signs of sudden clinical death are manifested by loss of consciousness, pallor of the skin, respiratory arrest and pulsation in the carotid artery (by the way, you can determine it if you put four fingers on the patient's neck between the Adam's apple and the sternocleidomastoid muscle).
+Signs of sudden clinical death are manifested by loss of consciousness, pale skin, cessation of breathing and pulsation in the carotid artery (by the way, it can be determined by placing four fingers on the patient’s neck between the Adam’s apple and the sternocleidomastoid muscle).
 Sometimes this condition is accompanied by short-term tonic convulsions.

-In medicine, there are a number of reasons that can cause sudden death.
-These are electrical injuries, lightning strikes, suffocation as a result of being hit foreign body into the trachea, as well as drowning and freezing.
+In medicine, there are a number of other reasons that can cause sudden death.
+These are electrical injuries, lightning injuries, suffocation as a result of being hit foreign body into the trachea, as well as drowning and freezing.

-As a rule, in all these cases, a person's life directly depends on the promptness and correctness of resuscitation measures.
+As a rule, in all these cases, a person’s life directly depends on the efficiency and correctness of resuscitation measures.

-If the patient shows the first signs of clinical death, they lay him on his back on a hard surface (floor, table, bench, etc.), unfasten the belts, take off the restrictive clothing and start indirect massage hearts.
+If the patient shows the first signs of clinical death, he is placed on his back on a hard surface (floor, table, bench, etc.), unfasten the belts, remove restrictive clothing and begin indirect massage hearts.

 The sequence of resuscitation actions looks like this:

-• the assisting person takes a place to the left of the victim;
+• the person providing assistance takes a place to the left of the victim;

-• puts his hands on top of each other on the lower third of the sternum;
+• places hands one on top of the other on the lower third of the sternum;

-• makes jerky pressures (15 times) at a frequency of 60 times per minute, while using your weight to achieve a deflection of the chest by about 6 cm;
+• pushes (15 times) at a rate of 60 times per minute, using your body weight to achieve a flexion of the chest of approximately 6 cm;

 • then grabs the chin and pinches the nose of the dying person, throws back his head, exhales as much as possible into his mouth;

-• artificial respiration is done after 15 massage shocks in the form of two exhalations into the mouth or nose of the dying person for 2 seconds each (at the same time, you need to make sure that the victim’s chest rises).
+• artificial respiration is done after 15 massage pushes in the form of two exhalations into the mouth or nose of the dying person for 2 seconds each (you need to make sure that the victim’s chest rises).

-Indirect massage helps to compress the heart muscle between the chest and spine.
-Thus, the blood is pushed into large vessels, and during the pause between the beats, the heart fills with blood again.
-In this way, cardiac activity is resumed, which after a while can become independent.
-The situation can be checked after 5 minutes: if the victim's signs of clinical death disappear, and a pulse appears, the skin turns pink and the pupils constrict, then the massage was effective.
+Indirect massage helps compress the heart muscle between the chest and spine.
+Thus, the blood is pushed into large vessels, and during the pause between shocks the heart fills with blood again.
+In this way, cardiac activity is resumed, which after some time can become independent.
+The situation can be checked after 5 minutes: if the victim’s signs of clinical death disappear and a pulse appears, the skin turns pink and the pupils constrict, then the massage was effective.

 How does an organism die?

-In various human tissues and organs, resistance to oxygen starvation, as mentioned above, is not the same, and their death after the heart stops, occurs in a different time period.
+Various human tissues and organs are resistant to oxygen starvation, as mentioned above, is not the same, and their death after the heart stops occurs in a different time period.

-As you know, the cerebral cortex dies first, then the subcortical centers, and finally spinal cord.
-Dies four hours after the heart stops working.
-Bone marrow, and a day later, the destruction of the skin, tendons and muscles of a person begins.
+As is known, the cerebral cortex dies first, then the subcortical centers, and finally spinal cord.
+Four hours after the heart stops working, it dies bone marrow, and after a day the destruction of human skin, tendons and muscles begins.

 How does brain death manifest?

-From the above, it is clear that precise definition signs of clinical death of a person is very important, because from the moment of cardiac arrest to the onset of brain death, which entails irreparable consequences, there are only 5 minutes.
+From the above it is clear that precise definition Signs of clinical death of a person are very important, because from the moment the heart stops until the onset of brain death, leading to irreparable consequences, there are only 5 minutes.

-Brain death is an irreversible stoppage of all its functions.
-And its main diagnostic sign is the absence of any reactions to stimuli, which indicates the cessation of the work of the hemispheres, as well as the so-called EEG silence even in the presence of artificial stimulation.
+Brain death is the irreversible cessation of all its functions.
+And its main diagnostic sign is the absence of any reactions to stimulation, which indicates the cessation of the functioning of the hemispheres, as well as the so-called EEG silence even in the presence of artificial stimulation.

-Doctors also consider the lack of intracranial circulation to be a sufficient sign of brain death.
-And, as a rule, this means the onset of the biological death of a person.
+Doctors also consider the absence of intracranial circulation to be a sufficient sign of brain death.
+And, as a rule, this means the onset of biological death of a person.

 What does biological death look like?

-To make it easier to navigate the situation, one should distinguish between signs of biological and clinical death.
+To make it easier to navigate the situation, you should distinguish between the signs of biological and clinical death.

-Biological or, in other words, the final death of the organism is last step dying, which is characterized by irreversible changes that develop in all organs and tissues.
-At the same time, the functions of the main body systems cannot be restored.
+Biological or, in other words, the final death of the organism is the last stage dying, which is characterized by irreversible changes developing in all organs and tissues.
+In this case, the functions of the main body systems cannot be restored.

 The first signs of biological death include the following:

-• the cornea becomes cloudy, drying triangles form on it (the so-called Lyarche spots);
+• the cornea becomes cloudy, drying triangles form on it (the so-called Larche spots);

-• if the eyeball is gently squeezed from the sides, then the pupil will transform into a vertical slit (the so-called "cat's eye" symptom).
+• if the eyeball is gently squeezed from the sides, the pupil turns into a vertical slit (the so-called “cat’s eye” symptom).

 What happens during biological death